Comprehensive Faculty Searches: Best Practices

 • Self-promotion

-The study of implicit bias focuses on the cognitive basis of bias.
-Educate yourself on implicit bias.
+Inadvertent partiality may hinder you from recognizing promise in candidates.
+Learn about your potential blind spots so you may manage them.
 An enormous body of literature exists.
 Where to start?
 Former Yale colleague Mahzarin Banaji, et al., Blind Spot: Hidden Biases of Good People (Delacorte Press, 2013) and Banaji’s Implicit Associate Test: implicit.harvard.edu

-Biases in letters of recommendation
+Limitations in letters of recommendation

 • Letters for men are commonly longer than letters for women